stackgl/gl-now/README.md

 The scale of the context, which defaults to 1.
 Set it to higher values for a smaller viewport and faster rendering at the expense of quality.

+### `shell.mouse`
+A length 2 vector giving the current coordinate of the mouse on the screen

+### `shell.prevMouse`
+A length 2 vector giving the previous coordinate of the mouse on the screen

 # Credits
 (c) 2013 Mikola Lysenko.
 MIT License